fusion-jena/BiodivTagger/README.md

 * [Pipeline](../master/Pipeline) *The BiodivTagger is distributed under the [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)*
 * [QEMP Corpus](../master/QEMP) *The QEMP corpus is distributed under the [CC-BY-4.0](https://creativecommons.org/licenses/by-nc/4.0/)*

+## Citation

+Löffler, F., Abdelmageed, N., Babalou, S., Kaur, P., König-Ries, B.: *Tag Me If You Can!
+Semantic Annotation of Biodiversity Metadata with the QEMP Corpus and the BiodivTagger *, Language Resources and Evaluation Conference (LREC), Marseille, France, 2020